 Apply for a Seller’s Permit (also only if you NEED one!)

 Does your nutrition private practice need a seller’s permit?
-Once again, the answers depends.
-In Connecticut our actual service is not subject to income tax.
+Once again, the answer depends.
+In Connecticut, our actual service is not subject to income tax.
 However, if you decide to sell supplements or any retail products chances are you will likely need a seller’s permit and you will pay sales tax (depending on your state) on the products you sell.
 And if you operate in more than one location, you’ll need multiple permits.
 Make sure you get this necessary permit before you start selling.

 Resources for Seller’s Permits: